needle-mirror/com.unity.purchasing.udp/Documentation~/udp-package-reference.md

 |OnQueryInventoryFailed|The query failed.|

 <a name="order-query"></a>
-## Order Query parameters
+## QueryOrder parameters

+To query UDP about orders, call an HTTP GET request.
-Parameters in the request:
+The table below describes the parameters in the QueryOrder request:

 <table>
   <tr>